Metis (moon): Physical characteristics

 Metis has an irregular shape and measures 60±x km across, which makes it the second smallest of the four inner satellites of Jupiter.
-Therefore, a very rough estimate of its surface area could be placed between 5,800 and 11,600 square kilometers (approx. 8,700).
-The bulk composition and mass of Metis are not known, but it is likely that its mean density is 1.5 g/cm^{3} or higher, and its mass can therefore be estimated as ~6.4×10^{16} kg or higher.
+The bulk composition and mass of Metis are not known, but it is likely that its mean density is higher than 1.5 g/cm^{3}, assuming its gravity is strong enough such that objects anywhere on its surface are always accelerated inward.
+Its mass can therefore be estimated as ~6.2×10^{16} kg or higher.

-The surface of Metis is heavily cratered, dark, and appears to be reddish in color.
+The surface of Metis is dark and appears to be reddish in color.
+While image resolution is not enough for individual craters to be identified, its irregular shape is indicative of a heavy collisional history.
 There is a substantial asymmetry between the leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
 The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavates a bright material (presumably ice) from its interior.
+The geometric albedo of Metis is approximately 0.061±0.003.